-Just about every homeowner wants energy efficient heating and cooling for both the economical and environmental benefits – but the effects on indoor air quality from these systems are rarely, if ever, considered.
+Every homeowner wants energy-efficient heating and cooling for both the economical and environmental benefits – but the effects on indoor air quality from these systems are rarely, if ever, considered.
 With a quality air testing system, an expert from ClimateCare can help determine the quality of the air in your home and help make it safer.

 Why Energy Efficiency Can Lead to Poor Indoor Air Quality

 While it’s all well and good to want to reduce both energy use and costs with the heating and cooling products you use in your home, this has also made new homes tighter and less able to “breathe.”
 Between this and the combination of tight construction using new building materials, indoor air pollutants, and allergens, many homes suffer from poor indoor air quality.